-National Reconciliation Week -27 May to 3 June- is a time for all Australians to learn about our shared histories, cultures, and achievments, and to explore how each of us can contribute to achieveing reconciliation in Australia.Reconcilation Australia
+National Reconciliation Week -27 May to 3 June- is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.Reconcilation Australia

 Excursion to Bibra Lake

 Kerry Street began our focus on National Reconciliation Week on Wednesday the 25th of May, with an excursion to Bibra Lake.
 We met with Greg Nannup, son of Noel Nannup, a well-respected Nyungar elder.
 Greg has visited us at school previously to share Nyungar culture and stories.
 Greg focused on the local area of Bibra Lake, he introduced us to the kinship system and shared information about Nyungar moieties- Manatj (White Cockatoo) and Wardong (Crow/Raven).
 We learnt about local plants used for medicines, cooking and tools- Djiridji (Zamia Palm), Wonnil (Peppermint Tree) and Waakal Ngaranak (Knotted Club Rush).
 We were also privileged to hear the Creation story of the Swan River and Point Walter: Dyoondalup.
 We also read the book Sorry Day by Coral Vass and discussed what Sorry Day is and what it represents.
 Students had the opportunity to reflect on the book through watercolour Art.
 We finished off our day playing at Bibra Lake Regional Playground.